Skip to content

 London · UK-wide · E1 8BH Reg 1063471 Registered charity Official website Charity Commission register

-GET KIDS GOING is a registered charity (no. 1063471) working in older people across the United Kingdom.
+Get Kids Going is a registered charity (no. 1063471) working in disability across the United Kingdom.
 Its latest Charity Commission filing directs 24% of spending to charitable activities, holding roughly 190 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈44% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-GET KIDS GOING has a Clarity Score of 65 out of 100 on CharityCompare (2 stars, Needs improvement).
+Get Kids Going has a Clarity Score of 56 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 1063471.
 Status: Registered.
-Primary cause area: Older people.
-Latest accounts year 2021: total income £424k, with 24% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2025: total income £1.8m, with 24% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 190 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .